 Always Get It in Writing

-The unfortunate part of dealing with any business venture is that you will come to agreements with a party and they will try to back out or not pay for something they have agreed to pay for.
-This is why it is so important to get a contract where the agreements are in writing.
+The unfortunate part of dealing with any business venture is that you will come to agreements with a party and they may attempt to back out or not fulfill their payment obligations, even after agreeing.
+This is why it is crucial to have a well-drafted contract in place where all agreements are clearly outlined in writing.
+Having a small business lawyer calgary (or one near you) review and create these contracts adds an extra layer of protection.

 Always Get Insurance